History of Jimmy Kimmel in Timeline

 2018: Fundraising for Jacky Rosen

-2018: Named one of "The World's 100 Most Influential People"
+2018: Named One of "The World's 100 Most Influential People"

 July 2019: Releases The Serious Goose

-In July 2019, Jimmy Kimmel released his first book, The Serious Goose, a children's picture book featuring his own illustrations.
+In July 2019, Jimmy Kimmel released his first book, "The Serious Goose", an interactive children's picture book featuring his own illustrations.

-April 8, 2020: Celebrity Millionaire Premieres
+April 8, 2020: Celebrity Who Wants to Be a Millionaire Premieres

-On April 8, 2020, the celebrity edition of Who Wants to Be a Millionaire, hosted and co-executive produced by Jimmy Kimmel, premiered on ABC.
+On April 8, 2020, the celebrity edition of "Who Wants to Be a Millionaire", hosted and co-executive produced by Jimmy Kimmel, premiered on ABC for the show's 20th anniversary.

-June 2020: To host Primetime Emmy Awards
+June 2020: Returns to Host Primetime Emmy Awards

 In June 2020, it was announced that Jimmy Kimmel would return to host the 72nd Primetime Emmy Awards on September 20, 2020.

-September 20, 2020: Hosts Primetime Emmy Awards
+September 20, 2020: Hosts the 72nd Primetime Emmy Awards

-2020: Hosts the Primetime Emmy Awards
+2020: Host of the Primetime Emmy Awards

-2021: Title sponsor of the LA Bowl
+2021: Title Sponsor of LA Bowl

 In 2021, Jimmy Kimmel became the title sponsor of the LA Bowl.

-2022: Jimmy Kimmel LA Bowl launch
+2022: Jimmy Kimmel LA Bowl

 March 12, 2023: Hosts the 95th Academy Awards